Terry Southern: 1980s

-Under the pseudonym of Norwood Pratt, Southern co-wrote the 1980 sci fi-themed hardcore pornographic film Randy: The Electric Lady; director Philip Schuman had previously adapted "Red Dirt" into an award-winning short.

-A year later, he was hired by Saturday Night Live head writer Michael O'Donoghue (who had solicited contributions from Southern as editor of National Lampoon a decade earlier) to write for the 1981–82 series of the NBC show in his efforts to revitalize the then-foundering sketch comedy program.
-This controversial period, which started with Lorne Michaels and the remnants of his "Not Ready for Primetime" cast leaving the show, followed by Jean Doumanian being picked as the new showrunner for season six and the negative reception that followed, and the subsequent firing of Doumanian and her cast (barring Eddie Murphy and Joe Piscopo) and Dick Ebersol being hired to salvage the show (with NBC executives having little faith that Saturday Night Live would be brought back to its former glory), is widely regarded as the lowest point of the series' history.
+Under the pseudonym of Norwood Pratt, Southern co-wrote the 1980 sci fi-themed hardcore pornographic film Randy: The Electric Lady; the director, Philip Schuman, had adapted "Red Dirt" into an award-winning short.
+A year later, he was hired by Saturday Night Live head writer Michael O'Donoghue (who had solicited contributions from Southern as editor of National Lampoon a decade earlier) to write for the 1981–1982 series of the NBC show in his efforts to revitalize the foundering sketch comedy program.
+This controversial period, which started with Lorne Michaels and the remnants of his "Not Ready for Primetime" cast leaving the show, followed by Jean Doumanian being picked as the new show runner for season six and the negative reception that followed, and the subsequent firing of Doumanian and her cast (barring Eddie Murphy and Joe Piscopo) and Dick Ebersol being hired to salvage the show (with NBC executives having little faith that Saturday Night Live would be brought back to its former glory), is widely regarded as the lowest point of the series' history.
 According to Carol Southern, it was "the only job he ever held".
 Despite his longstanding acquaintance with O'Donoghue and his penchant for the alcohol, cocaine and cannabis that flowed liberally backstage, Southern had trouble fitting in stylistically with the younger writers; many of his ideas and sketches were rejected by the staff and new producer Dick Ebersol for being too subtle, sexually gratuitous, or overly political.

-Nevertheless, Southern facilitated the booking of Miles Davis as musical guest for the October 17 show in support of The Man with the Horn (a significant public appearance following the trumpeter's 1975–1980 retirement) and arranged for Burroughs—who read selections from his oeuvre at a desk—to appear as a guest performer during the November 7th episode; it was the writer's first appearance on a national U.S. television network.
+Southern facilitated the booking of Miles Davis as musical guest for the October 17 show in support of The Man with the Horn (a significant public appearance following the trumpeter's 1975–1980 retirement) and arranged for Burroughs—who read selections from his oeuvre at a desk—to appear as a guest performer during the November 7 episode; it was the writer's first appearance on a national US television network.
 Southern was retained as a writer for the remainder of the season after O'Donoghue — who frequently clashed with the network and Ebersol — was fired from the series.